leytonblackler/Chromolite/README.md

 * As this project requires a considerable amount of specialist hardware in order to run fully, I am more than happy to provide further evidence of the project working in a full end-to-end capacity if required.

 * The original project is based within GitHub (https://github.com/leytonblackler/Chromolite) with my fork of the repository based on my own GitHub account (https://github.com/Riley-Blair/Chromolite).
 My fork of the repository was then mirrored to my ECS GitLab account in order to have a version of the project accessible within the GitLab environment as required by the project guidelines.

+* Please also note that the README.md file within the original project's repository is not up to date with the current version of the project.
+This includes the screenshots of the interface which are from a previous version of the Chromolite desktop application.